TraceLA/TraceLABackend/README.md

 # HTTP Status Codes:
 * 200 - OK.
 Everything worked as expected.
 * 400 - Bad Request.
 The request was unacceptable, often due to missing a required parameter.
 * 401 - Unauthorized.
-No valid API key provided.
+For intance, no valid API key provided.
 * 402 - Request Failed.
 The parameters were valid but the request failed.
 * 403 - Forbidden.
 The API key doesn't have permissions to perform the request.
 * 404 - Not Found.
 The requested resource doesn't exist.